 - These policies must name Home Instead as an additional insured and you must provide proof of having secured this insurance before the commencement of your Franchised Business.

-- The estimated cost for all insurance during the first year of operation is $12,000 to $15,000, which includes the cost of workers’ compensation.
+- The estimated cost for all insurance during the first year of operation is $12,000 to $15,000, which may not include the cost of workers’ compensation.

 - Insurance costs vary from state to state.
 Workers’ compensation rates are based on a percentage of estimated first year payroll.
 Many states will charge between $3 to $12 per $100 in payroll.
 A few states are higher, such as California.